 - Reactionary: Yes.
 That said, putting it on the Great Curve of Fantasy Awful, it is on part with, say, Lord of the Rings.
 Sort of vacuously terrible rather than aggressively vile.
 However, it is also 60 years after Lord of the Rings, so... we probably should've learned something by now.
 One hopes.

 This is a book that's been engineered to meet the specific needs of its readership - a readership that's now so sprawling as to be largely indistinguishable from the 'core' of epic fantasy.
-Everything that you could possibly anticipate happening at the end of a fantasy series happens.6 A Memory of Light happily plinks away, over and over again, at the emotional keys that the fantasy genre has embedded into our sub-cultural consciousness.
+Everything that you could possibly anticipate happening at the end of a fantasy series happens.6 A Memory of Light happily plinks away, over and over again, on the emotional keys that the fantasy genre has embedded into our sub-cultural consciousness.
 It is the "Chopsticks" of literature: familiar, predictable, weirdly unending... yet also, oddly warming to hear.

 Fundamentally, there's something untenable about the critical position that "well, I thought it was going to be a lot worse".
 Nor does A Memory of Light help its own cause by being, well, kind of badly written.
 But, even now, at the end of a 3,000 word largely negative review, I'm hesitant to blow the Horn of Shame and decry this book as bad.
 Ponderous: yes.
 Repetitive: yes.
 Traditional to the point of stagnant: definitely.
 But also... you know... kind of ok.